 I’m not a fan of Quest, B-Up or Adapt Bars — they’re neither healthy nor appetizing.
 I did some research and found some other great lectin-free options:

 - Larabars (select flavors)

-Read my in-depth write up to see which flavors of each brand are lectin-free, or watch the video review below.
+Read my in-depth comparison of all the bars to see which flavors of each brand are lectin-free.

 - All berries in season (berries are natural lectin blockers)